-- ...has a contracted vendor who can handle the increased mailing capacity - ...has a long and strong partnership with its local United States Postal Service representatives to ensure timely delivery and return of mail ballots - ...has invested over the years to manage backend processing of mail ballots (high capacity mail sorting machines, digital adjudication, and high-speed scanners) - ...has added more automated extraction machines - ...has expanded the use of the Remote Accessible Vote by Mail System option to all voters - ...will start processing mail ballots beginning 29 days before election day - ...will accept election day postmarked mail ballots up to 7 days after election day
+... has a contracted vendor who can handle the increased mailing capacity

+- ...has a long and strong partnership with its local United States Postal Service representatives to ensure timely delivery and return of mail ballots - ...has invested over the years to manage backend processing of mail ballots (high capacity mail sorting machines, digital adjudication, and high-speed scanners) - ...has added more automated extraction machines - ... has expanded the use of the Remote Accessible Vote by Mail System option to all voters - ...will start processing mail ballots beginning 29 days before election day